JOPLIN, Mo. - RELEASE FROM MISSOURI SOUTHERN ATHLETICS:

 Defensive Lineage: Three former Lions' defensive coaches, all whom current assistant coach Joe Bettasso learned under, are in high-profile positions.
 Scottie Hazelton (04-05) is the Defensive Coordinator at Kansas State, Brian Ward (2005) is the Defensive Coordinator at Syracuse and Todd Wash (2004) is the Defensive Coordinator for the Jacksonville Jaguars in the NFL.

-Weather Report: The weather report for the Joplin area on Thursday calls for a high of 90 and plenty of sunshine.
-Precipitation chance is listed at 10% with a southwest wind of 5 mph.
+Weather Report: The weather report for the Joplin area on Thursday calls for a high of 82 and morning showers.
+Precipitation chance is listed at 50% with a southwest wind of 16 mph.

 Click here to sign up for the KOAM News Now Sports newsletter.